bsbiro/bsbiro.github.io/_pages/info.md

 ![barna soma biro](/headshot.png)

 #### introduction
-barna soma biro is an innovation design engineer coming from a biological background with a passion for sustainable solutions
+barna soma biro is a london-based innovation design engineer coming from a biological background with a passion for sustainable solutions

 #### education
 - ma/msc innovation design engineering (ICL&RCA)